Grey Gargoyle: Fictional character biography

 Grey Gargoyle is recruited to join a "crime army" formed by the villain the Hood in the title The New Avengers.
-During the "Dark Reign" storyline Grey Gargoyle is recruited by former Avengers foe the Grim Reaper to join a new incarnation of the Lethal Legion, who oppose criminal mastermind Norman Osborn.
+During the "Dark Reign" storyline, the Grim Reaper recruits Grey Gargoyle into a new incarnation of the Lethal Legion, who oppose Norman Osborn.

 During the Heroic Age storyline, it is claimed that he has a discarded and disavowed daughter named Mortar who is a member of the Bastards of Evil.

 The Grey Gargoyle is later shown as an inmate of The Raft.
 When an EMP surge shuts down the Raft's defenses, the inmates attempt an escape.
-Grey Gargoyle is compelled by the Purple Man to stop a door from closing by jamming his head into the mechanism.
+Purple Man compels the Grey Gargoyle to stop a door from closing by jamming his head into the mechanism.

-During the Fear Itself storyline, Grey Gargoyle is transformed via Asgardian magic into Mokk: Breaker of Faith upon lifting one of the Hammers of the Worthy that was launched to Earth by Serpent.
+In Fear Itself, Grey Gargoyle obtains one of the Serpent's hammers and becomes Mokk, the Breaker of Faith.
 Mokk transforms the entire population of Paris to stone.
-When Iron Man intervenes, Mokk damages his armor and energy supply, forcing him to flee, and also fends off attacks from Detroit Steel, Sasha Hammer and Rescue.
-Mokk is reverted to Grey Gargoyle by the end of the storyline, and the people of Paris were returned to normal by Odin.
+When Iron Man intervenes, Mokk damages his armor and energy supply, forcing him to flee, and also fends off attacks from Detroit Steel, Sasha Hammer, and Rescue.
+Mokk is reverted to Grey Gargoyle by the end of the storyline, and Odin returns those he affected to normal.

-During the Avengers: Standoff! storyline, Grey Gargoyle was an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
+In Avengers: Standoff!, Grey Gargoyle appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.

-During the Opening Salvo part of the Secret Empire storyline, Grey Gargoyle is recruited by Baron Helmut Zemo to join the Army of Evil.
+In Secret Empire, Grey Gargoyle joins Helmut Zemo's Army of Evil.

-In a lead-up to the Sins Rising arc, Count Nefaria using a wheelchair later forms his latest incarnation of the Lethal Legion with Grey Gargoyle, Living Laser, and Whirlwind in a plot to target the Catalyst.
-At Empire State University, Dr. Curt Connors reveals the Catalyst to the crowd when the Lethal Legion attacks.
-While Grey Gargoyle and Whirlwind attack the people present, Living Laser helps Count Nefaria to operate the Catalyst.
-Spider-Man shows up and has a hard time fighting them due to the fact that his mind was focused on what a revived Sin-Eater did to Overdrive.
-Sin-Eater shows up and starts using the same gun he used on Overdrive on Whirlwind and Grey Gargoyle while taking their powers.
-Sin-Eater used Grey Gargoyle's abilities to petrify Spider-Man.
-All four of them were sent to Ravencroft where they started to act like model inmates.
+In a lead-up to the Sins Rising arc, Count Nefaria forms a new incarnation of the Lethal Legion, consisting of Grey Gargoyle, Living Laser, and Whirlwind in a plot to target the Catalyst.
+At Empire State University, Curt Connors reveals the Catalyst to the crowd when the Lethal Legion attacks.
+However, they are eventually defeated and imprisoned in Ravencroft.

-As a side-effect of Sin-Eater's suicide upon copying Madame Web's precognition revealed that Kindred was using them, Grey Gargoyle and the rest of the Lethal Legion regained their sins and are among the villains that went on a rampage.
+In Sinister War, Grey Gargoyle is killed by the Sin-Eater, but is eventually resurrected and joins the Sinful Six.

-During the Sinister War storyline, Kindred revived Sin-Eater again and one of the demonic centipedes that emerged from his body took possession of Grey Gargoyle, making him one of the members of the Sinful Six.
+In The Immortal Thor, Grey Gargoyle is hired by Dario Agger to assist Radioactive Man, King Cobra, and Mister Hyde in attacking Thor.
+Grey Gargoyle petrifies Thor and Hyde shatters his body.
+However, Thor regenerates with Enchantress' help.
+With help from Enchantress, Sif, and Magni, Thor defeats the villains who are taken to Daedalus LLC, a subsidiary of Roxxon.